koominsoo/2D_RANSAC_Practice/README.md

-# Image Stitching (Panorama) with 2D Gabor Filter + Least Squares + RANSAC
+# Basic Image Stitching (Panorama)

+Main alogrithms were implemented with 2D Gabor Filter + Least Squares + RANSAC.
-I used images from University of Adelaide, CS Dept.
+For datasets, I used images from University of Adelaide, CS Dept.
 Demos below are implemented with case22 and case26 from 2nd dataset.
 ![Dataset Link](https://cs.adelaide.edu.au/~tjchin/apap/files/images2.zip)